PaulZC/Pyrotechnic_Balloon_Cut-Down/LEARN.md

 - _[RADIO=12345678299]_

 The altitude limit can be re-enabled by setting it to anything other than 99km.

+## The LED flashes when I connect the batteries or reset the eRIC.
+Why?

+When the batteries are connected or the reset switch is pressed, the cut-down goes into normal operation.
+The LED flashes to indicate the altitude limit.
+The default is
+33km so the LED will flash three times, pause, then flash three times again.

+A zero is indicated by a long flash.
+Two flashes followed by a long flash indicates an altitude limit of 20km.
+A long flash followed by one flash indicates a limit of 1km.

+To test that the CAM-M8Q is operating correctly, try setting an altitude limit of 0km (indicated by two long flashes).
+The PYRO output and LED1 will be enabled as soon as a GPS signal is acquired (unless you are below sea level!).

 ## How much does it weigh?